Partners, Colleagues, and Associates

 Jewish World Watch

-(JWW) is a coalition of almost 60 synagogues throughout Southern California dedicated to advocating for the prevention of genocide and the proper care for its victims.
+(JWW) is a coalition of over 70 synagogues dedicated to advocating for the prevention of genocide and the proper care for its victims.

 The Joint Distribution Committee